 Subsection with desired outcome Attainment Rating Audit Evidence Subsection 1.1: Pae ora healthy futures Te Tiriti: Māori flourish and thrive in an environment that enables good health and wellbeing.
 As service providers: We work collaboratively to embrace, support, and encourage a Māori worldview of health and provide high-quality, equitable, and effective services for Māori framed by Te Tiriti o Waitangi.
 FA There is a Māori health plan and policy that describes the Māori perspectives of health and a commitment to the Treaty of Waitangi in the facility business plan.
 The recruitment policy includes provision of an equitable recruitment process.
-The general manager and clinical manager confirmed in interview that the service supports a Māori workforce through an equitable recruitment process.
+The clinical nurse manager and six staff members (one caregiver, one enrolled nurse, two recreational therapists, one cook and one personal assistant) interviewed confirmed that the service supports a Māori workforce through an equitable recruitment process.
 There were staff identifying as Māori at the time of the audit.
 Subsection 1.2: Ola manuia of Pacific peoples in Aotearoa The people: Pacific peoples in Aotearoa are entitled to live and enjoy good health and wellbeing.
 Te Tiriti: Pacific peoples acknowledge the mana whenua of Aotearoa as tuakana and commit to supporting them to achieve tino rangatiratanga.
-Not Applicable The service plans to partner with a Pacific organisation (or leader who identifies as Pasifika) to guide them in producing their Pasifika plan.
-The service has policies in place that culturally safe care is delivered; however, there is not currently a Pacific health plan in place.
-Collaboration with these relationships will assist with the development of a Pacific health plan.
+FA The service has policies and a Pacific health plan in place that have been produced in partnership with Pacific communities.
+These are underpinned by Pacific voices and Pacific models of care.
 At the time of the audit, there were residents who identified as Pasifika.